 The filters do more than just fend off thirst and illness.
 Without the need for boiling water, families are able to buy or collect less wood and fossil fuels, reducing smoke in the kitchen, and protecting Laos’ beautiful forests from further deforestation.

 TerraClear is breaking down the barriers that make clean water access a challenge for rural communities.
 Creative strategies and community focused education and promotion are allowing TerraClear to change lives a few liters at a time.
 TerraClear is providing access to safe drinking water through the manufacture and distribution of more than 33,000 ceramic filters reaching an estimated 150,000 people in over 500 villages in Laos.

-- Each filter provides at least 20-30 liters of clean water per day - meeting average daily household consumption needs
+- 20-30 litres of clean water - the average daily household consumption fully met by each filter

 - 32,000 households benefiting from filter use

 - 25 cases of Acute Lower Respiratory Infection (ALRI) treatment avoided*

 *Figures are based on Social Return on Investment (SROI) of Nexus for Development’s model for the project’s last monitoring period (MP2, July 2016).